 The Clean Cooking Catalog is a global database of cookstoves, fuels, fuel products, and performance data.
 It includes information on features and specifications, as well as emissions, efficiency and safety based on laboratory and field-testing.
 The Catalog is driven by partner submissions and serves as living documentation of innovation in the clean cookstove and fuel sector.
-Inclusion in the Catalog does not reflect or imply an endorsement by the Global Alliance for Clean Cookstoves.
+Inclusion in the Catalog does not reflect or imply an endorsement by the Clean Cooking Alliance.

 Core functions of the Catalog are to champion the adoption of international clean cookstove standards and to serve as a tool for delivering robust monitoring and evaluation information to key stakeholders, including: